More information about staying in our cabins

 The short answer is no.

-Yes, you can bring your dog in several of our cabin for a dog supplement.
-Please state that you have a dog with you at the time of booking and note that we have a limited number of dog houses.
-Read more about having a dog at Marholmen here.
+Yes, you can bring your dog to several of our cabins for an extra dog fee.
+Please let us know you're bringing a dog when you book, and note that we have a limited number of dog-friendly cabins.
+Read more about bringing your dog to Marholmen here.

-At the large parking lot there is an environmental/recycling station where you throw your sorted garbage before you leave the house.
+By the large parking lot, there's an environmental/recycling station where you can throw away your sorted trash before leaving the house.

 Questions & Answers

 What do you want to do during your time with us?
-Swim, play, paddle, play or compete?
+Swim, play, paddle, game, or compete?
 You choose.

 Book a spa treatment